Local workers - Method of travel to work - All industries

 |Did not go to work||7,899||8.9||9.7||7,983||9.6||10.2||-84|

-In 2016, there were 1,879 people who caught public transport to work (train, bus, tram or ferry) in Logan City, compared with 71,202 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 1,879 people who caught public transport to work (train, bus, tram or ferry) in the Logan City, compared with 71,202 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-Analysis of the method of travel to work in Logan City in 2016 compared to the Queensland workforce within Logan City shows that 2.1% used public transport, while 79.9% used a private vehicle, compared with 6.9% and 71.4% respectively in Queensland.
+Analysis of the method of travel to work in the Logan City in 2016 compared to the Queensland workforce within the Logan City shows that 2.1% used public transport, while 79.9% used a private vehicle, compared with 6.9% and 71.4% respectively in Queensland.

-The major differences between the method of travel to work of the workforce in Logan City and the Queensland workforce were:
+The major differences between the method of travel to work of the workforce in the Logan City and the Queensland workforce were:

 - A larger percentage of local workers who travelled by car, as driver (72.1% compared to 64.3%)